Olipear/Portfolio/src/pages/projects/project-1.md

       Sitting around a large screen with my graphics tablet was a great substitute for an interactive whiteboard, and really sped up the process of agreeing upon a structure.

+      Below is the initial version of the data transport structure which would drive the front-end components.

+      ```

+      {
+          "name": "620_chair",
+          "category": "620 Chair Programme",
+          "family": "620 Chair Programme",
+      	"options": [
+      		{
+      			"name": "back",
+      			"type": "binary",
+      			"values": [
+      				{ "lowback": "620 1" },
+      				{ "highback": "620 2" }
+      			],
+      			"dimensions_affect": "height"
+      		},
+      		{
+      			"name": "base",
+      			"type": "binary",
+      			"values": [
+      				{ "feet": "010" },
+      				{ "swivel": "020" }
+      			]
+      		},
+      		{
+      			"name": "additional_seats",
+                  "type": "seat_picker",
+      			"values": [1, 2, 3, 4],
+      			"rules": [
+      				{
+      					"condition": [ 2, 3, 4 ],
+      					"exclude": [
+      						{ "base": ["2"] }
+      					]
+      				}
+      			],
+      			"dimensions_affect": "width"
+      		},
+      		{
+      			"name": "Shell_colour",
+      			"type": "colour_picker",
+      			"values": [
+      				{ "Off-white": " W " },
+      				{ "Black":  " M " }
+      			]
+      		},
+      		{
+      			"name": "upholstery",
+      			"type": "suboption",
+      			"values": [
+      				{
+      					"name": "leather",
+      					"type": "colour_picker",
+      					"values": [
+      						{ "red": "RED" },
+                              { "olive_green": "OLI" },
+                              { "cinnamon": "CIN" },
+                              { "chocolate": "CHO" },
+                              { "black": "BLA" }
+      					]
+      				},
+      				{
+      					"name": "linen",
+      					"type": "colour_picker",
+      					"values": [
+                              { "natural": "NAT" },
+                              { "loaden": "LOD" }
+      					]
+      				}
+      			]
+      		}
+      		]
+      }

+      ```

+      This format could tell the react app exactly how to structure the product customisation options.

+      Prices and stock could be retrieved by adding all the values of the options together to make a product SKU.

+      All the CMS content was written with the values as keys, so it could be easily accessed.

+      #### Adaptive, data driven UI

+      Each option has a type, which has a corresponding react component.

+      When the type was 'group' the control would be displayed inside a modal.
+On mobile groups are ignored, all controls were put inside a modal.

+      For 'binary' type options a checkbox is used on desktop, and a radio input with images is used on mobile.
+And so on for colour pickers.

+      All of these product configuration controls are reusable, and can be applied to all of vitsoe's products.
+The exception to this is the seat_picker type, which would only ever be used in this context.

+      #### Optimisation

+      From the earlier prototype we knew optimisation of the large number of images would be challenging.
+Being renders, I was able to programatically save the output into several resolutions, including a 50px thumbnail.

+      The multiple resolutions allowed me to implement lazy loading, but I had to try a few different strategies to get good results.

+      Initially I had all the images for a specific configuration load together, lazy loading in at 50px then to the correct high resolution images.
+With 16 images in a rotation, this was still far too slow.

+      The solution was to carefully manage the order in which the images loaded.

+      1. The current image (wherever it is in the rotation) loads its 50px thumbnail.

+      2. Once the first is loaded, it triggers the two adjacent images to load their thumbnail, and so on around the rotation.

+      3. Once all thumbnails are loaded, the same process is repeated for the full resolution images

+      TODO (replace with diagram)

+      This meant:

+      * The user was never shown a blank space, the thumbnails loaded very quickly.

+      * The user could immediately begin to spin the image even if the full resolution images weren't loaded.
+Reducing any confusion around the functionality of the spinner.

+      * When changing configuration options the interface responded promptly.

+      To make this clearer, I added in a small loading bar along the top of the frame.
+The loading bar goes to 50% on the thumbnails, and the remainder when the full resolution is loaded.
+The loading bar then fades out after a couple of seconds so it's not distracting.
 other_projects: More projects
 featuredpost: false
 ---